jdmwhite/2022_MSC_Spatial_Course/README.md

 - output - ignore: all of your outputs should be in html format
 - RMDs - R markdown documents used to create the annotated html tutorials
 - scripts - clean scripts, which mirror the code used in the R markdown documents and those seen in the annotated tutorials.
 If you find it easier, use these as a playground to test your code and then copy and paste the sections into your 3_Student_Report_Template.Rmd document.
+- slides - the PowerPoint slides used to provide background context for each session.

 #### Assignment: